NY police tighten security for Celebrate Israel Parade

-The New York City Police Department is taking no chances with the Celebrate Israel Parade on Sunday in light of tensions overseas.
+The New York City Police Department is taking no chances with the Celebrate Israel Parade in light of tensions overseas.

 NYPD Chief of Patrol Rodney Harrison says the precautions are in response to threats of terrorism in Israel, the Middle East and around the world.
 Police also are bracing for anti-Israel demonstrations.